Español

 For medical questions, we encourage you to review our information with your doctor.

 We don’t know what causes each case of lung cancer.
-But we do know many of the risk factors for these cancers (see Lung Cancer Risk Factors) and how some of them cause cells to become cancer.
+But we do know many of the risk factors for these cancers (see Lung Cancer Risk Factors) and how some of them cause normal cells to become cancer cells.

 Smoking tobacco is by far the leading cause of lung cancer.
 About 80% of lung cancer deaths are caused by smoking, and many others are caused by exposure to secondhand smoke.

-Lung cancer in people who don't smoke can be caused by exposure to radon, secondhand smoke, air pollution, or other factors.
-Workplace exposures to asbestos, diesel exhaust or certain other chemicals can also cause lung cancers in some people who don’t smoke.
+Lung cancer in people who don’t smoke can be caused by exposure to radon, secondhand smoke, air pollution, or other factors.
+Workplace exposures to asbestos, diesel exhaust, or other chemicals can also cause lung cancers in some people who don’t smoke.

-A small portion of lung cancers develop in people with no known risk factors for the disease.
-Some of these might just be random events that don’t have an outside cause, but others might be due to factors that we don’t yet know about.
+Some people with no known risk factors may develop lung cancer.
+This may be due to random events that don’t have an outside cause, but it also may be due to factors that we don’t yet know about.

 Lung cancers in people who don't smoke are often different from those that occur in people who do.
 They tend to develop in younger people and often have certain gene changes that are different from those in tumors found in people who smoke.
 In some cases, these gene changes can be used to guide treatment.

-Scientists know how some of the risk factors for lung cancer can cause certain changes in the DNA of lung cells.
-These changes can lead to abnormal cell growth and, sometimes, cancer.
-DNA is the chemical in our cells that makes up our genes, which control how our cells function.
+DNA is the molecule in our cells that makes up our genes, which control how our cells function.
 DNA, which comes from both our parents, affects more than just how we look.
 It also can influence our risk for developing certain diseases, including some kinds of cancer.

 Some genes help control when cells grow, divide to make new cells, and die: